#GivingTuesday Fundraising Ideas & Tips for 2023

 Host a Special Peer to Peer Fundraising Campaign

-To inspire your supporters, peer to peer campaigns can be tailored to your organization.
+To inspire your supporters, peer-to-peer campaigns can be tailored to your organization.
 If you are on a swim team, why not do what you love best and swim to raise money for the team?
 Baseball and softball teams can host hit-a-thons, and all types of organizations can host Community Serve-a-thons.
-If you don’t have a custom peer to peer campaign in mind, walkathons are an all-around hit.
-Most everyone can participate and what a great way to get out of the house and get some exercise after all of that Thanksgiving eating?
+If you don’t have a custom peer-to-peer campaign in mind, walkathons are an all-around hit.
+Most everyone can participate, and what a great way to get out of the house and exercise after all that Thanksgiving eating!

-Crowdfunding software is a must for successful peer to peer campaigns!
-Our peer to peer software allows administrators to easily set up an event with personal fundraising pages, leaderboards, fundraising thermometers, prizes for top fundraisers and more.
-Engage your supporters with a peer to peer event!
+P2P crowdfunding software is a must for successful peer to peer campaigns.
+Our peer to peer software allows administrators to easily set up an event with personal fundraising pages, leaderboards, fundraising thermometers, prizes for top fundraisers, and more.
+Engage your supporters with a peer-to-peer event this year.

 Find a Matching Gifts Donor

-There is another way to raise more money from donors without asking them to give more of their own money.
-We’re talking about matching gifts for nonprofits, which are a type of corporate giving program that can be one of many strategies to boost all of your fundraising campaigns.
+There is another way to raise more money from donors without asking them to give more money.
+We’re talking about matching gifts for nonprofits, a type of corporate giving program that can be one of many strategies to boost your fundraising campaigns.

 Companies large and small offer matching gift programs.
 General Electric started the first matching gift program in 1954, Microsoft has the biggest corporate giving program, and Soros Fund Management offers one of the most generous matching gift programs.
 Nonprofit crowdfunding might be the new kid on the block in fundraising, but matching gifts can still be an effective way to raise more money, even from those who donate to your crowdfunding campaigns.